NagrajN/typescript-docset/README.md

 ## Parser

 The parser directory contains a simple Java Script Parser that runs on Node.
 To run the parser use "npm install" for required dependencies and then "node parser.js".

+You don't need to run the parser unless

+(a) Regenerate Indexes

-You don't need to run the parser unless you are trying to parse a new version of the specification or if you need to extend the current indexing.
+(b) you are trying to parse a new version of the specification (expect breakage)

+(c) You need to extend the current indexing.

 ## Doc Set Sections